 The humble crewneck sweatshirt has come a long way from its reputation as a shvitz-soaked garment for working out.
 Today, crewneck sweatshirts are as much a wardrobe staple for work (both at home and in offices), as they are for working out or even dining out.
 Their rounded necks make them especially practical for layering, whether in winter (for obvious reasons) or in warmer months, when it’s not quite cold enough to put on your heaviest turtleneck, but you still want something to throw on over a T-shirt or Oxford shirt.
 To find the best crewneck sweatshirts, we talked to 17 guys about their favorites.
 Given that all look more or less the same (save for variations in color or pattern or fabric), we’ve sorted their recommendations by price, given that some folks may prefer to stick to budget friendly basics, while others may want to invest in a sweatshirt made with finer materials.
 Each category below is also organized to lead with the styles that got the most recommendations.

-Best everyday crewneck sweatshirts
+Best under-$50 men’s crewneck sweatshirts

-“My problem with so many sweatshirts is always the fit,” says Jason Chen, former deputy editor at the Strategist.
-“They’re always just a bit baggy or low in the armholes, or most often, too long.
-I pretty much gave up on finding a good one until I read (of all things) Derek Blasberg talking about his search for a good crewneck sweatshirt, which ended up coming from the Gap.”
-Chen says the cut on the small is exactly right for him, and that he’s gotten a few over the past years.
+If, like our former deputy editor Jason Chen, you have shopped for crewneck sweatshirts only to find “they were always just a bit baggy or low in the armholes, or most often, too long,” then this Gap style may be the you’ve always been searching for, too.
+“I read (of all things) Derek Blasberg talking about his search for a good crewneck sweatshirt, which ended up coming from the Gap,” writes Chen, who says this Vintage Soft Sweatshirt fits just right — not too baggy, nor too long — and that he’s gotten a few since finding it.
 “Gap’s changed the material from a lightweight cotton to something a bit heavier, but the fit is always spot-on,” he says.

-Best crewneck sweatshirts with a little flair
+Best under-$100 men’s crewneck sweatshirts